 Research

-Garrett Schumann’s interdisciplinary music research involves topics that range from Heavy Metal Music, to artificial intelligence, and to structural racism in classical music.
-This work combines aspects of musicology, music theory, critical theory and sociology by drawing on precedents from bell hooks, Robin James, Rinaldo Walcott, Samuel Floyd, and Robert Walser, among many other academics and journalists.
+Garrett Schumann’s interdisciplinary music research involves topics that range from Heavy Metal music, to artificial intelligence, and the socio-political power structures that shape musical cultures and practices.
+This work combines aspects of musicology, music theory, critical theory, and sociology by drawing on precedents from bell hooks, Robin James, Rinaldo Walcott, Samuel Floyd, and Robert Walser, among many other academics and writers.

-A proud public scholar, Garrett has released his research in the journals Grove Music and Music Theory Spectrum as well as more accessible outlets like The New York Times, Chamber Music, Early Music America Magazine, and VAN Magazine.
-He also regularly appears on podcasts and presents his work at conferences, guest residencies, and public libraries across the United States and in Europe.
+A proud public scholar, Garrett’s most recent publication in the Cambridge University Press journal Public is open access, and he writes frequently for public-facing outlets like The New York Times, Chamber Music, Early Music America Magazine, and VAN Magazine.
+He also frequently presents his work at conferences, university guest residencies, and public libraries across the United States and in Europe.

 Conference, Residencies, and Media Appearances